 Create your very own jungle inside your home.

-House plants are all the range at the moment for a Pinterest worthy bedroom.
-But not only do they look super pretty, they’re actually amazing for our well-being too.
+House plants are all the range at the moment for a Pinterest-worthy bedroom.
+But not only do they look super pretty, but they’re also actually amazing for our well-being too.

 We all know that nature has healing powers, just going for a walk in the fresh air can be a mood booster so why not bring the outdoors in?
 Houseplants have the power to make us feel happier, productive and calmer according to Dr Wolverton who says “research shows that just being in the presence of plants helps to reduce stress, lower blood pressure and, in work environments, increase worker productivity”.

-Houseplants are also know for detoxing our air, which in turn creates a happier space and a happier mind.
+Houseplants are also known for detoxing our air, which in turn creates a happier space and a happier mind.